Overtourism

-Overtourism is the congestion or overcrowding from an excess of tourists, resulting in conflicts with locals.
-The World Tourism Organization (UNWTO) defines overtourism as "the impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor experiences in a negative way".
+Overtourism is congestion or overcrowding from an excess of tourists, resulting in conflicts with locals.
+The World Tourism Organization defines overtourism as "the impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor experiences in a negative way".
 This definition shows how overtourism can be observed both among locals, who view tourism as a disruptive factor that increasingly burdens daily life, as well as visitors, who may regard high numbers of tourists as a nuisance.
+Instagram tourism has been implicated as a cause.

-The term has only been used frequently since 2015, but is now the most commonly used expression to describe the negative impacts ascribed to tourism.
+The term was only used infrequently before 2017, but is now the most commonly used expression to describe the negative impacts ascribed to tourism.

 Characterisation

-In 2018, CNN characterised overtourism as a "tourism backlash" in popular destinations, discussing multiple areas that were actively seeking to limit tourism.

-The growth of tourism can lead to conflicts over the use of space between residents, commuters, day-visitors and overnight tourists.
+The growth of tourism can lead to conflicts between residents, commuters, day-visitors and overnight tourists.
 Although much attention is currently given to overtourism in cities, it can also be observed in rural destinations, or on islands.

-Overtourism is related to the carrying capacity of a destination and to overcrowding, when too many people visit a specific place for safety or comfort.
+The World Tourism Organization (UNWTO) found that a perception of overcrowding can prompt local residents to protest against tourism.
+The excessive growth of visitors can lead to negative effects for local residents, especially during temporary or seasonal tourism peaks.
+Therefore, the carrying capacity of a tourist destination is also measured in terms of social carrying capacity, and the behaviour of the tourists.

 Overtourism is sometimes incorrectly equated with mass tourism.
 Mass tourism entails large groups of tourists coming to the same destination.
 While this can lead to overtourism, there are many destinations that host millions of visitors, yet are not seen as suffering from overtourism (e.g., London).
-Overtourism is not caused just by overnight tourism visitors.
-In Amsterdam, for example, the second-largest group of visitors come from nearby areas who visit the city just for the day.
+Tourists usually use infrastructure and services designed for residents.
+If the carrying capacity is exceeded of the infrastructure and services tourists need to use as well, the service provision focuses on the priorities of the tourists.
+Residents may be forced to use the service provision intended for tourists.